ionify/about/LINGO.md

         , on: {200709.2   : -4}
         , to: {578311012.1: -8}
         , at: +0.100
-        , is: "🌱 a semantic invoked-object notation"
+        , is: "🌱 semantic invoked-object notation"
         , it:
             [ 'identifies','specifies','attributes' ,'dates'  ,'versions'
             , 'describes' ,'labels'   ,'connects'   ,'active' ,'information'